Survivor Series: Brand competition (2016–2021)

-WarGames (2022)
+WarGames (2022–present)

 On September 19, 2022, WWE executive Triple H announced that the 2022 Survivor Series would not be based on the brand supremacy concept.
 Additionally, he announced that the event would feature two WarGames matches, one each for the men and women, marking the first time for a main roster WWE event to feature the match.
 The 2022 event was in turn renamed as Survivor Series: WarGames, and it was also the first Survivor Series held on a Saturday.
 The NXT brand previously held an annual WarGames event from 2017 to 2021.
 With the WarGames match moving to the main roster for Survivor Series, this subsequently ended NXT's WarGames event, which was replaced by Deadline.

 In an interview with The Ringer in regards to WarGames at Survivor Series, Triple H said:

 During the Survivor Series: WarGames post-event press conference, Triple H was asked if the WarGames match would become a permanent fixture at Survivor Series and he said "we'll see", citing the success of the 2022 event.
 In regards to the event not including a traditional Survivor Series match, he was asked if the match was done for good and he said they "weren't done with anything", noting that this year was the time to freshen up the event but the traditional match could see a return at future events.
 Triple H also revealed that the 2022 event was the highest-grossing Survivor Series of all time as well as the most viewed.
+The 2023, 2024, and 2025 events would also retain the WarGames concept.